AA3425-BY/qa-project-Urban-Routes-es/README.md

-# Proyecto Urban Routes
+# Urban Routes Project

-##  Descripción del proyecto
+## Project Description
-Este proyecto contiene pruebas automatizadas para validar el flujo de usuario en la aplicación **Urban Routes**.
+This project contains automated tests to validate the user flow in the **Urban Routes** application.

-Las pruebas están escritas utilizando la arquitectura **Page Object Model (POM)**, lo que permite una estructura clara y mantenible del código.
+The tests are written using the **Page Object Model (POM)** ​​architecture, which allows for a clear and maintainable code structure.

-##  Tecnologías y técnicas utilizadas
+## Technologies and Techniques Used

-- **Lenguaje**: Python 3.13
+- **Language**: Python 3.13
-- **Automatización de pruebas**: Selenium WebDriver
+- **Test Automation**: Selenium WebDriver
-- **Framework de pruebas**: Pytest
+- **Test Framework**: Pytest
-- **Arquitectura**: Page Object Model (POM)
+- **Architecture**: Page Object Model (POM)
-- **IDE sugerido**: PyCharm
+- **Suggested IDE**: PyCharm

-Se utilizaron técnicas como:
+Techniques used included:
-- Esperas explícitas para asegurar que los elementos estén disponibles antes de interactuar con ellos.
+- Explicit waits to ensure that elements are available before interacting with them.
-- Asserts para validar el comportamiento esperado de la interfaz.
+- Asserts to validate the expected behavior of the interface.
-- Localizadores robustos utilizando `By.XPATH`, `By.CLASS_NAME`.
+- Robust locators using `By.XPATH` and `By.CLASS_NAME`.

-## Algunas Pruebas implementadas
+## Some Implemented Tests

-- Agregar una tarjeta de crédito como método de pago
+- Add a credit card as a payment method
-- Verificar cantidad de helados seleccionados
+- Verify the number of ice creams selected
-- Validar que aparece el modal de “Buscar automóvil” al pedir un taxi
+- Validate that the "Find a Car" modal appears when requesting a taxi

-## Como ejecutar las pruebas
+## How to Run the Tests
-1-Clona el siguiente repositorio en tu computadora (si no lo hiciste aún): git clone git@github.com:username/qa-project-Urban-Routes-es.git cd qa-project-Urban-Routes-es
+1- Clone the following repository to your computer (if you haven't already): git clone git@github.com:username/qa-project-Urban-Routes-es.git cd qa-project-Urban-Routes-es
-2-Necesitas tener instalados los paquetes pip install selenium pytest Configura el WebDriver para el navegador que usarás (ChromeDriver) y asegurate de que esté accesible en tu PATH.
+2- You need to have the following packages installed: pip install selenium pytest Configure the WebDriver for the browser you will use (ChromeDriver) and make sure it is accessible in your PATH.
-Ejecuta las pruebas usando Pytest
+Run the tests using Pytest

-## Autora
+## Author
 Adiaris Santana
 GitHub: AA3425-BY
 Sprint 8